raphael2002/Affects-of-Temperature/README.md

 # Affects-of-Temperature
-Does weather and temperature affect the rate of crime?
-Let's find out.
+Is there an effect of weather and temperature on the rate of crime?